hoodunit/purescript-payload/README.md

 * Record (returns JSON)
 * `Json` (returns JSON)

+JSON is encoded via the [purescript-simple-json library](https://github.com/justinwoo/purescript-simple-json).
+Handlers can also return any other response body that implements [ToSpecResponse](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:ToSpecResponse) and [EncodeResponse](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:EncodeResponse).

-Payload validates at compile time that handler responses match the type you specified in your API spec.
-Responses match by either being exactly the type in the spec, or by being convertable to that type via the `ToSpecResponse` type class.
+Payload validates at compile time that handler responses match the type specified in the API spec.
+Responses match the spec by either being exactly the type defined in the spec or by being convertable to that type via the `ToSpecResponse` type class.

 What other responses can be converted to spec responses?